About Gayle Creasey

 My own positive experience of therapy inspired me.
 I had struggled to find the words to tell my therapist about the complexity and depth of my feelings.
 Painting and drawing offered a new language of feeling which opened a door for me.
 In 2001, I completed an introductory ‘counselling using the arts’ course with the Place2Be project.
 I went on to became a Place2Be volunteer counsellor in a school in East Croydon for a year.

-I attend specialist training courses every year to continue my professional development in both psychotherapy and mindfulness.
+I attend specialist training courses every year to continue my professional development in both psychotherapy/ counselling and mindfulness.